 Headquarters to NASA's manned space program and the global energy industry, Houston has long been at the leading edge of innovation, particularly at the corporate and institutional levels.
 The Houston region is home to more 140 high-growth startup tech companies with total venture funding of $1.3 billion.
 Business accelerators such as Houston Exponential work to facilitate innovation and entrepreneurship in the area.
 The region’s concentration of STEM workers gives Houston the knowledge base necessary to sustain tech-focused industries.

-a source of the nation's best high-tech professionals in science and engineering.
+Houston is home to Johnson Space Center, a $1.5 billion complex housing one of NASA's largest R&D facilities and a source of the nation's best high-tech professionals in science and engineering.
 Houston's aviation community includes more than 150 companies involved in aircraft or space vehicle manufacturing, space research and technology.

-Houston is a gateway for trade to Mexico, Canada and the enormous expanding markets of Latin America.
+Houston is a gateway for trade to Mexico, China and the expanding markets of Latin America.
 The region also is a transportation hub to the U.S. heartland due to its equidistant location between the U.S. East and West coasts.
 Houston’s geographic advantages and proximity to major population centers throughout the U.S. Midwest makes it an ideal venue to set up manufacturing and logistics facilities with fewer supply chain costs.
 Distribution & Logistics Data